-Unlike the service executable packaged with the Python agent, the Contrast service isn't preconfigured with connection parameters.
-Instead, you must configure the service with a YAML configuration file.
+The Contrast service is not preconfigured with connection parameters.
+You must configure the service with a YAML configuration file.

 When installed as a system service, the Contrast service is controlled by this YAML configuration file located in the /etc directory.
-Frequently, the service shares the same contrast_security.yaml file with any other applications on the same server, to ensure that all connection values (like the socket name or port number) are consistent.
+Frequently, the service shares the same contrast\security.yaml file with any other applications on the same server, to ensure that all connection values (like the socket name or port number) are consistent.